raphaellebobillierarchbold-sudo/GEOL0069_S2S3_MPF_Alignment_Regression/README.md

 This project was developed for **GEOL0069: Artificial Intelligence for Earth Observation** at UCL.
 The project builds on course practicals covering Sentinel-2/Sentinel-3 colocation, MPF regression, image alignment, Gaussian Processes, and Explainable AI.

 ---

-## License

-This repository is intended for educational coursework use.
-Add an appropriate open-source license, such as the MIT License, if the repository is made public.